In this 1974 horror film written, produced, and directed by Larry Cohen, diaper rash... turns into diaper rage.

 - The Atoner: Frank reappears in the sequel trying to atone for his actions in the first film by helping other parents of mutant children, though unfortunately this results in a Sudden Sequel Death Syndrome about halfway through.

 - Bizarre Baby Boom: At the end of the film, Frank learns that another mutant has been born in Seattle.
 The sequel, It Lives Again, picks up this plot thread, as the corporation that produces the fertility drug tries to cover up the resulting mutant baby boom.

 - Cat Scare: While Frank is unscrewing a basement light bulb to change it, something emerges from behind him and touches his shoulder.
 It's a large papier-mâché doll tumbling from a shelf.

-- Downer Ending: Frank manages to find an emotional connection with the baby, but the military kills it minutes later.
+- Downer Ending: Frank manages to find an emotional connection with the baby, but the police kill it minutes later.
 Not to mention his wife has been driven insane due to the whole ordeal, and another mutant baby has been reported born in Seattle.